FuboTV launches streaming TV service in Spain

 Gandler said the company was actively looking at other markets for expansion, including southeast Asia.

-FuboTV said in September it was approaching 250,000 subscribers in its existing markets of the United States and Canada, with 30,000 net customer additions in its third quarter.
+FuboTV said in September it was approaching 250,000 U.S. subscribers, with 30,000 net customer additions in its third quarter.

 That is still much smaller than competitors like Dish Network's streaming service Sling TV, which has 2.37 million subscribers.